Please note, if your bathroom remodel will happen concurrently with your kitchen remodel, it will be included in the kitchen remodel process.

 Technical Site Measure

-A member of the Welling Kitchens team will come to your home for detailed measurements, which your designer will use to make any final dimensions modifications required prior to ordering your cabinetry.
+A member of the Welling Kitchen, Bath & Floor team will come to your home for detailed measurements which your designer will use to make any final dimensions modifications required prior to ordering your cabinetry.
 This may happen before or after you sign your contract.
 If your project involves structural changes, old walls need to be removed, and new walls need to be framed out prior to this site measure.
 Any changes to the space which happen after your Design Consultation and vary significantly from the floor plan used to design your project could result in necessary changes to your design and pricing, so please be sure to inform your designer as soon as know of any such changes.

 While our team member is actively taking measurements, we ask that you please keep conversation to a minimum.
 This job requires a lot of concentration, and any missed measurement or inaccurate notes could result in delays in your project.
 Please don’t take offense at our focus!